2009 Winter Tour

 I am on the road these days, Krav Maga seminar tour of the USA and Canada.
-I had been doing my writing on my recently purchased tiny “note book” lap top computer thing.
-And then, just as I thought I was part of the lap top cool computer generation, I ran into a snag; my word document stoped working, just like that, suddenly and without so much as a warning.
+I had been doing my writing on my recently purchased tiny "notebook" lap top.
+And then, just as I though I was part of the cool lap top computer generation, I ran into a snag; my word document stopped working, just like that, suddenly and without so much as a warning.

-Not being a computer expert, and not having my computer experts around me, I begin to try and figure this out on my own, but without much success.
-I began networking and asking people, and finally I started a series of phone calls, to the store where I purchased the computer, to the computer manufacturer, back to the store and around again.
+Not being a computer expert, and not having my computer experts around me, I began to try and figure this out on my own, but without much success.
+I began networking and asking people, and finally I started a series of phone calls; to the store where I purchased the computer, to the computer manufacturer, back to the store and around again.
+This wasted a lot of my precious time and energy.
 Finally I understood the problem, and the solution (proof being that I am writing this blog on said computer).
-As it turns out the entire issue was quite simple and could be explained in less than 10 seconds quite easily.
+As it turns out the entire issue was quite simple and could have been explained in less than 10 seconds rather easily.

-Here is the issue: I am not a computer expert and I do not intend to spend years training to become one, yet I do need to use a computer and understand the basics.
-When a knowledgeable computer person explains the issues to me, simply and concisely, I get it right away and I am able to use this information.
-Without this explanation however, I am stuck wasting much valuable time and energy trying to figure it out on my own or searching “in all the wrong places”.
+Here is the issue: I am not a computer expert, I have very little interest in computers, I do not intend to spend years training to become a computer expert, yet I do no need to use a computer and understand the basics.
+When a knowledgeable person explains the issue to me, simple and concisely, I understand it right away and I am able to use this information.
+Without this explanation however, I am stuck wasting much valuable time and energy trying to figure out on my own or searching in "all the wrong places".

-Suddenly it hit me; the problem here is that the computer people were not using the Krav Maga approach to their business.
+Suddenly it hit me; the problem here is the computer people were not using the IKI Krav Maga approach to their business.